-Partners must operate mechanisms for checking the Company's requirements concerning products delivered and the requirements pursuant to laws and regulations in order to unfailingly deliver products requested by the Company.
+Partners must construct and operate mechanisms for checking the Company's requirements concerning products and the requirements of laws and regulations to unfailingly deliver and manage the products requested by the Company.

 2 Securing Resources

 Partners shall secure the necessary resources such as personnel, goods, facilities and environment in accordance with the Company's requests such that the quality of the products meets the Company's requirements.